Empress Ma Xiuying of Ming Dynasty — A Virtuous Queen and Her Great Love Story

 Soon, Guo found that one of his soldiers, Zhu Yuanzhang was quite brave and intelligent, so he married his foster daughter Ma to this young man and promoted him.

-Zhu Yuanzhang and Ma Xiuying had spent a happy life after, who always loved and respected each other.
+Zhu Yuanzhang and Ma Xiuying spent a happy life together, always loving and respecting each other.

 Together, they had five sons (in official history documents) and two daughters and adopted nearly 30 children.

-Most of them grew into exceptional generals that contributed significantly to the establishment of the Ming Dynasty.
+Most of them grew into exceptional generals who contributed significantly to the establishment of the Ming Dynasty.

 Unearthed Gold Tablet, Carved with the Testament of Exceptional General Mu Ying the King of Qianning, the Adoptive Son of Empress Ma and Hongwu Emperor — Nanjing Museum (Photo by Dongmaiying)

-Great Love of Ma Xiuying and Zhu Yuanzhang
+The Great Love Story of Ma Xiuying and Zhu Yuanzhang

 Ma’s husband, Zhu Yuanzhang, was an orphan suffering in a chaotic period who lived alone and used to beg for food for a long time.